RULES

 In 2023, we developed in-depth guidelines to support our teams and our partners in designing and making lower-impact products.
 These guidelines, which apply to both fabrics and finished products, outline alternative materials, components, treatments and embellishments that can reduce the overall impact of Brave Kid products.
 See more about these materials and treatments below.

 Our teams are working with these guidelines to increase the proportion of lower-impact materials and products in every collection.
-As of SS25, 13% of our products were made in alignment with the Responsible Product Guidelines.
+As of Spring/Summer 26, 18% of our products were made in alignment with the Responsible Product Guidelines.
 Watch this space as we grow.

 OUR MATERIALS